Disposing of Ragwort in Scotland

 - If dark smoke starts to appear, do not add any more slow-burning materials.

-- Ragwort burning or incineration must be undertaken and supervised by the owner/occupier/manager of the premises.
+- Ragwort burning or incineration should be undertaken and supervised by the owner/occupier/manager of the premises.

 Considerations Before Burning